 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

-Cons: Roads can get a little treacherous in winter.
+Cons: Roads are a little treacherous in winter.

 Notes: Racial diversity is minimal, and the elevation is 2,400 feet above sea level.
-Flat Rock has grown by 70% within the last two decades. m
+Flat Rock has grown by 7% within the last decade. m

 Recommended as a Retirement Spot?
 Yes